omkaruttirnaservice/question-paper-generation/api/README.md

 ============================================================================================

 - tm_test_question_sets = `question list of the created test this is linked with tqs_test_id`

+- When we create test the questions of that test is stored here and is liked with tqs_test_id (it is test id which is created)

   q_id = `question id`
   tqs_test_id = `id of table=tm_test_user_master_list`